Winter is good — his Hoar Delights

 Unwind the solemn twine, and tie my Valentine! - Emily Dickinson (1850)

-This time of year I like to return to this little verse of Emily's that I used to put on my homemade Valentine's cards to schoolmates.
-In mid-19th-century America Valentine's Day was celebrated not for a single day but for a whole week when friends would engage in writing notes to each other.
+This time of year I like to return to this little verse of Dickinson that I used to include in my homemade valentines to schoolmates.
+In researching the origin of these lines, I learned Valentines Day in mid-19th-century America was celebrated not for just a single day, but for a whole week!
+During Valentines week, friends who were not involved romantically would engage in writing and sending notes to each other.
 In 1850, Emily penned this verse which opens a longer poem in a note to Elbridge Bowdoin, a law partner of her father.
 It is a poem in the genial comic tradition of many 19th-century valentines.
 In it Emily gives advice to Bowdoin, a confirmed bachelor, urging him to marry with tongue-in-cheek suggestions about who to wed.
 Bowdoin who had the foresight to save that letter for forty years would have understood it was written in that spirit.
 It reflects the whimsical side of Emily and serves as a reminder that even this most sublime poet was not above engaging in a little mischief!

 Additional resources on Valentines Day as it was celebrated in the mid 19th-century: